raj01shree/project/README.md

 # project
-An image recognition system based on machine learning which is capable of identifying insect images in real time .
+Python based image recognition system based on machine learning which is capable of identifying insect images in real time .

 Library used :
 - Opencv